-Dietary supplements: What they are, when to take them and why
+Supplements: What they are, when to take them, and why

 Share

-Dietary supplements, such as vitamins, minerals, and omega-3 fatty acids, are a popular addition to support well-being, but their proper use can raise questions.
-When is the best time to take different supplements, which compounds can be used together, and which should be taken separately?
-In this guide, we answer these questions and provide tips for seasonal supplement use.
+Dietary supplements, such as vitamins, minerals, and omega-3 fatty acids, are a popular addition to support well-being, but their proper use may raise questions.
+What is the best time to take different supplements, which compounds can be used together, and what should be taken separately?
+In this guide, we answer these questions and provide tips for seasonal use of dietary supplements.

 What are dietary supplements?

-Dietary supplements, such as vitamins, minerals, and omega-3 fatty acids, are designed to supplement the diet and support health.
-They contain nutrients that can help ensure adequate intake in situations where diet alone is not sufficient to meet daily needs.
-However, dietary supplements are not a substitute for a varied diet.
+Dietary supplements, such as vitamins, minerals, and omega-3 fatty acids, are designed to complement the diet and support health.
+They contain nutrients that can help ensure adequate intake in situations where the diet alone does not meet daily needs.
+However, dietary supplements do not replace a varied diet.

 In the morning:

-- Trace elements such as selenium, iron, zinc and iodine are also recommended for breakfast or lunchtime.
+- Trace elements, such as selenium, iron, zinc, and iodine, are also recommended in the morning or at lunchtime.

 At lunchtime:

-- Fat-soluble vitamins , such as vitamins D, E, and K, and omega-3 fatty acids are best absorbed when taken with a fat-rich meal.
+- Fat-soluble vitamins, such as vitamins D, E, and K, as well as omega-3 fatty acids, are best absorbed when taken with a fatty meal.

 In the evening: